GMKAKISTOS/Spring_Data_JPA_Hibernate_MySQL_Crud_App/README.md

 2.  **Database Setup:**
     -   Ensure your MySQL server is running.
     -   Execute the `Application.sql` script located in the root directory.
-This will create the `application` database, tables, triggers, and stored procedures.
+This will create the `application` database, tables, triggers and stored procedures.
 You can use a MySQL client like MySQL Workbench or the command line:
         ```bash
         mysql -u your_mysql_username -p < Application.sql
         ```